Exam4 – Take Home Exams

 - Open the Exam4 software and leave “Prepare to start new exam” marked and click the “Next” button.To restart an existing exam that is in progress, submit an exam that has already been taken, or view an exam submittal receipt, mark the “Select existing exam option” and click the “Next” button.

 - The “Exam # and Course” screen is displayed next.
 Enter the Exam number issued to you by the Registrar’s office and click the drop down menus and choose the exam you are taking.
+To successfully begin an exam in Exam4, you must enter the correct exam number and choose the correct course.
 You are required to enter the Exam number and select the course twice to verify the exam is started with the correct information.

 - Verify the Exam ID and Course are correct, check the box labeled “Check box to re-confirm” and then click the “OK” button.